Fox News (1919–1930)

 As part of its gift of newsreel material to the University of South Carolina announced in 1979, 20th Century Fox donated all remaining elements from the original Fox News library.
 Estimated at 3 million feet of film, the original, camera‐negative nitrate film from this newsreel is arguably the most significant film record of American life, politics, and culture in the 1920s.

 Fox News developed a comprehensive library system to keep track of the negative films being sent to New York from all over the world.
 Library story numbers were assigned to each roll of film and these numbers are still used today by the University of South Carolina to identify the films.
 On each "dope sheet" (i.e., the notes taken by newsreel cameramen in the field) was stamped a unique library number and this number was then written onto the tail of the film negative.
 Fox News story numbers run in series: 0001–9999, A0001–A9999, B0001–B9999, C0001–C9999, and D0001–D4444.
 The last films registered into the Fox News library date from April 1930.

-The original library records from Fox News for those films donated to the University of South Carolina have been converted into an online database available for research.
+Moving Image Research Collections at the University of South Carolina provides access to Fox News and Fox Movietone News materials online.
 A comprehensive listing of companies and cameramen that submitted film to Fox News is available online.
 This listing provides names and locations of over 700 individuals and 170 businesses or organizations.